Jgawkub/Jgawkub/README.md

-### Hi there 👋 I’m currently learning the basics of javaScript: defining values, conditional statements and now just trying to wrap my head around Loops.
+### Hi there 👋, I'm Jakub, a current student at Promineo and a museum professional looking to expand his skillset.
+Completley new to software development I’m currently learning the basics of javaScript: defining values, conditional statements and now just trying to wrap my head around loops.

 <!--
 **Jgawkub/Jgawkub** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.